-- 1. Each passed in argument must be completely reconstructable by their string representation.
-This is true for basic python builtins like numbers, strings, lists, dicts, and sets. - 2.
-The invoked function cannot be printing to stdout, otherwise the host-side parsing of the result won't work. - 3.
-The returned data of the function must be json-serializeable.
+- 1. Each passed in argument must be a python literals (None, booleans, bytes, numbers, strings, sets, lists, and dicts). - 2.
+The invoked code cannot print.
+Belay uses stdout for data transfer and spurious prints will corrupt the data sent to host. - 3.
+The returned data of the function must also be a python literal(s).